International Relationships and Activities

 How to disclose:

 - If a faculty or professional staff member identifies an omission like participating in any foreign talent program, we strongly advise faculty to update their conflict of interest report through Drexel One by completing a “Interim COI Report” immediately.
 To access your Conflict of Interest report, log in to DrexelOne, navigate to the Employee tab, select “Conflict of Interest Disclosure” followed by selecting “Start an Interim COI Report”.
-Please email email@example.com questions or requests for more information.
+Please email email@example.com with questions or requests for more information.

 - Principal Investigators (PIs) should review all pending proposals and active awards to ensure that all foreign components have been disclosed.
 If a PI identifies an omission or error in a previously submitted proposal, the PI should contact the Office of Research Compliance firstname.lastname@example.org to have the error corrected.